 Furthermore, COVID-19 may affect the REIT's automotive dealership tenants by disrupting supply chains and transactional activities.
 The REIT's automotive dealership tenants rely on third-party suppliers and manufacturers, many of which are located outside of Canada.
 COVID-19 has resulted in, and may result in additional, extended shutdowns of certain businesses, including automotive manufacturers, which may in turn result in disruptions, delays or reductions to the REIT's automotive dealership tenants' supply of motor vehicles or replacement parts.
 These may include disruptions from the temporary closure of third-party supplier and manufacturer facilities, interruptions in supply or restrictions on the export or shipment of key automobile components, including those sourced from China or Europe.
-COVID-19 may also negatively impact consumer demand for automobiles and motor vehicle consumer spending, which may negatively impact the business of the REIT's automotive dealership tenants.
-These factors may impact the REIT's automotive dealership tenants ability to meet their rental payments and other obligations due to the REIT, which could have a material adverse effect on the REIT.
+COVID-19 may also negatively impact consumer demand for automobiles and motor vehicle consumer spending, which may negatively impact the business of the REIT's automotive dealership tenants' ability to meet their rental payments and other obligations due to the REIT, which could have a material adverse effect on the REIT.